-HS Essentia Essential Standards all Standards are intended for ALL students to learn across 3 igh school science courses.
-Learning Progressions, Key Terms and Crosscutting Concepts Ecosystems HS.L2U4.18 A complex set of interactions within an ecosystem can keep its numbers and types of organisms relatively constant over long negative et activity on luate, and communicate information about the positive and hical, social, economic, and political implications of human the biodiversity of an ecosystem. s: 5.L4U4.11, HS.E1U2.12, HS.E1U4.14 periods of time under stable conditions.
-If a modest biological or physical disturbance to an ecosystem occurs, it may return to its more or less original status (i.e., the ecosystem is resilient), as opposed to becoming a very different ecosystem.
-Extreme fluctuations in conditions or the size of any 1g а е.
-HS+B.L2U2.1 population, however, can challenge the functioning of ecosystems in terms of resources and habitat availability.
-Life Science Plus (+) Standards HS+ Standards are designed for students taking high school Biology or honors biology course.
+E c o s Life Science Essential Standards HS Essential Standards are intended for ALL students to learn across 3 credits of high school science courses.
+Learning Progressions, Key Terms and Crosscutting Concepts y s t HS.L2U3.18 A complex set of interactions within an ecosystem can keep its numbers and types of organisms relatively constant over e m s Obtain, evaluate, and communicate information about the positive and negative ethical, social, economic, and political implications of human activity on the biodiversity of an ecosystem.
+Vertical Alignment: 6.L2U3.11 long periods of time under stable conditions.
+If a modest biological or physical disturbance to an ecosystem occurs, it may return to its more or less original status (i.e., the ecosystem is resilient), as opposed to becoming a very

+Connections: 5 L4U3 11, HS E1U1 12, HS E1U3 14

 Develop a model showing the relationship between limiting factors and carrying capacity, and use the model to make predictions on how environmental changes impact biodiversity.

+Life

+Scienc

+e Plus

+Standa

+rds

+HS+

+Standar

+ds are

+designe

+d for

+student

+s taking

+a high

+school

+Biology

+or

+honors

+biology

+course.

+Engage in argument from evidence supporting claims that changes in environmental conditions or human interventions may change species diversity in an ecosystem and design solutions to mitigate negative impacts.

-Moreover, anthropogenic changes (induced by human activity) in the environment -including habitat destruction, pollution , introduction of invasive species , overexploitation , and climate change -can disrupt an ecosystem and threaten the survival of some species .
-4 (pp. 155-156) HS+B.L4U1.2 Ecosystems have carrying capacities , which are limits to the numbers of organisms and populations they can support.
-Evaluate evidence supporting claims that changes in environmental conditions or human interventions may change species diversity in an ecosystem and design solutions to mitigate negative impacts.
-These limits result from such factors as the availability of living and nonliving resources and from such challenges as predation , competition , and disease .
-Organisms would have the capacity to produce populations of great size were it not for the fact that environments and resources are finite .
+different ecosystem.
+Extreme fluctuations in conditions or the size of any population, however, can challenge the functioning of ecosystems in terms of resources and habitat availability.
+Moreover, anthropogenic changes (induced by human activity) in the environment -including habitat destruction, pollution, introduction of invasive species, overexploitation, and climate change -can disrupt an ecosystem and threaten the survival of some species.
+4 (pp. 155-

+Ecosystems have carrying capacities, which are limits to the numbers of organisms and populations they can support.
+These limits result from such factors as the availability of living and nonliving resources and from such challenges as predation, competition, and disease.
+Organisms would have the capacity to produce populations of great size were it not for the fact that environments and resources are finite.
 This fundamental tension affects the abundance (number of individuals) of species in any given ecosystem.
 4 (p.
-152) Biodiversity is increased by the formation of new species HS- (speciation) and decreased by the loss of species (extinction).
-Biological extinction, being irreversible, is a critical factor in
+152)

+Biodiversity is increased by the formation of new species (speciation) and decreased by the loss of species (extinction).
+Biological extinction, being irreversible, is a critical factor in reducing the planet's natural capital.
+Humans depend on the living world for the resources and other benefits provided by biodiversity.
+But human activity is having positive and negative having adverse impacts on biodiversity through overpopulation, overexploitation, habitat destruction, pollution, introduction of invasive species, and climate change.
+These problems have the potential to cause a major wave of biological extinctions-as many species or populations of a given species, unable to survive in changed environments, die out-and the effects may be harmful to humans and other living things.
+Thus sustaining biodiversity so that ecosystem functioning and productivity are maintained is essential to supporting and enhancing life on Earth, Sustaining biodiversity also aids humanity by preserving landscapes of recreational or inspirational value.
+4 consolidated.
+Predict how changes to an environment impact biodiversity and carrying capacity.

+Commented [197]: Combination of B+ 1 & 2: 1 & 2 were very similar and were consolidated.
+Graph and model the relationship between limiting factors and carrying capacity in ecosystems.

+HS+B.L2U1.2 ← deleted see comment Combined with B+ 1: 1 & 2 were very similar and were consolidated.
+Predict how changes to an environment impact biodiversity and carrying capacity.